probprog/anglican-user/doc/intro.md

     (m! namespace [program] [option ...])

-in the REPL, where 'namespace' is the namespace containing the embedded Anglican program to run, for example:
+in the REPL, where 'namespace' is the namespace containing the Anglican program to run, for example:

     bash$ lein run branching -a pgibbs -n 100 \
                -o ":number-of-particles 50"